gmantele/experimental-taplib/README.md

   * `taplib/` : _subproject_ containing the sources and test files for TAPLib.
   * `extensions/` : directory gathering all extensions of TAPLib (e.g. `moc`).

+### Branch `gh-pages`

+* Website containing the textual documentation of the three libraries in addition of their Javadoc.
+  * `adqltuto/` : documentation website for ADQLLib
+  * `uwstuto/` : documentation website for UWSLib
+  * `taptuto/` : documentation website for TAPLib